csula-students/beautiful-data-project-dream/notes/homeworks/homework2.md

 * What question(s) did you decide to work on as a team?
 * What is your data source(s)?
 * How long does it take for you to download data?
 Have you download complete data set?
+* How large is your data (size wise and number of records wise)?
 * Do you face any dirty data issue?
 If you do, how did you clean up your data?
 * How do you store the data you downloaded?